bernie724/archi/README.md

 ### Purpose
 A personal set of scripts to fully automate (no interaction, **1** command) the installation of Arch Linux as a complete Desktop System.

 I am moving systems away from distro package managers (as much as I can), to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with intelligent administrative values.
-This install is a modern Arch foundation and a flatpak-apps environment for the ongoing desktop experience.  *My current desktop's situation: 2887 (dpkg), 30 (flatpak), 13 (snap)*
+This install is a modern Arch foundation and a flatpak-apps environment for the ongoing desktop experience.

 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.

 Make sure to read: https://wiki.archlinux.org/title/installation_guide

-**WARNING:** Do not run these scripts anywhere but on a booted Arch Linux Install ISO [VM is Only Recommended].  **These scripts will Obliterate any system with root access.**  These scripts are for testing and fun only!!!
+**WARNING:** Do not run these scripts anywhere but on a booted Arch Linux Install ISO [VM is Only Recommended].  **These scripts will Obliterate any system with root access.**  These scripts are for testing and fun only!
 #### Install
 Boot the latest Arch Linux Install ISO on the system that will do a **full and complete** install.
 [VirutualBox Guest is the only install tested]